Azure/AppService/_posts/2021-05-07-codeless-monitoring-for-java-node.md

 ## Application Insights support on App Service

 Codeless monitoring has been supported on App Service for other languages and operating systems.
-As of May 7th, here is our current support matrix for App Insights on App Service:
+As of May 7th, this is the current support matrix for App Insights on App Service:

 | Language | Windows | Linux |
 |----------|---------|-------|